-Bispectral analysis was used to study the nonlinear interaction of compressional waves in a 2D strongly coupled dusty plasma.
+Bispectral analysis was used to study the nonlinear interaction of compressional waves in a two-dimensional strongly coupled dusty plasma.
 A monolayer of highly charged polymer microspheres was suspended in a plasma sheath.
 The microspheres interacted with a Yukawa potential and formed a triangular lattice.
-Two sinusoidal pump waves with different frequencies were excited in the lattice by pushing the particles with modulated Ar^+ laser beams.
-Waves at the sum, difference, and other combination frequencies were shown to be the result of coherent nonlinear interaction of pump waves.
-However, for certain combination frequencies coherent nonlinear interaction was ruled out.
+Two sinusoidal pump waves with different frequencies were excited in the lattice by pushing the particles with modulated Ar+ laser beams.
+Coherent nonlinear interaction of the pump waves was shown to be the mechanism of generating waves at the sum, difference, and other combination frequencies.
+However, coherent nonlinear interaction was ruled out for certain combination frequencies, in particular, for the difference frequency below an excitation-power threshold, as predicted by theory.